syedarehaq/wikipedia_gender_concepts_establishment/scripts/discovery_cluster/README.md

 sock.close()
 ```

+### Actual running starts here:

-Need to run the follwing script  after CD into the repo/scrips/discvoery_cluster directory
+Need to run the follwing script  after CD into the `repo/scripts/discvoery_cluster` directory
 ```
 bash create_all_exclusive_nodes_using_screen.sh
 ```